 The Medic Rig's neurocognitive testing and concussion management program has provided a safety protocol for our professional riders.
 We believe this program, directed by Paul Reiman, MD has already seen improvements in enhanced safety equipment and more precise evaluation and standards.

-RIDER BASELINE TESTING OPTIONS
+RIDER BASELINE TESTING RESOURCES

 Dr. Paul Reiman